About OEC Solutions

 Because authority was never intentionally redesigned.

-The goal isn’t disengagement.
+The goal isn't disengagement.
+It's clarity.

 OEC Solutions works with owners who have built real businesses and are ready for the next version of leadership.
-Not more effort, not more activity, but a business that actually works without pulling them back in.

-The goal is not dependence on me.
-It’s a business that no longer depends on you.
+It's a business that no longer depends on you.

 In many businesses, the constraint isn't hidden.